How To

 Start by outlining your organization's AI goals and objectives.
 Determine which areas of your business can benefit the most from AI adoption and establish a roadmap to guide your efforts.

-By outlining your organization's AI goals and objectives, you begin understanding how AI can be applied within your business.
-In other words, your business is becoming AI-aware
+By outlining your organization's AI goals and objectives, you become AI-aware

 2. Build internal AI expertise

-Invest in training and development to cultivate AI knowledge and skills within your organization.
-When possible, encourage team members to attend AI-related workshops, conferences, and online courses to stay updated with the latest developments and best practices in the field.
+When you invest in training and development to cultivate AI knowledge and skills within your organization, you help your team stay updated with the latest developments and best practices in the field.

 But remember, the depth of your team’s technical knowledge will depend on your specific needs/goals.

 For example, larger companies like Microsoft or Google might use advanced AI models to learn more about their massive audience.
-Often, as the problem AI is used to solve becomes more complex, the need for AI expertise increases.
+But small-to-medium teams may immediately realize the place for efficiencies where AI can help—and may not need to skill up too much in this step—especially when working with a tool like Copy.ai’s Chat.

 3. Experiment and learn